olsonben/cancer-not-cancer/client/README.md

 ***Staging:*** The same instructions from production work for staging with the following command:
 `npm run css-build && npm run gen-stage`

+**Note:** With matomo running, the site may not work with ad blockers.
+During development, the site would not launch if an ad blocker was running, so ad blockers had to be disabled for dev work.

 ## Pages